Arjun Rampal: 2012–2018: Experimental roles and career setbacks

-His next venture was a biopic on gangster-turned-politician Arun Gawli called Daddy in which he portrayed Arun Gawli and also produced the film.
+His next venture was a biopic on gangster-turned-politician Arun Gawli called Daddy (2017) in which he portrayed Gawli and also produced the film.
 He reduced 10 kg weight and missed workout for nearly two years to portray the character.
 His role was critically praised and Rajeev Masand of News18 wrote "It's a shrewd performance, relying almost entirely on body language over histrionics, and the actor doesn't disappoint."
-In 2021, he appeared in Aparna Sen's Hindi film The Rapist in main lead alongside Konkona Sen Sharma.
-The film has been nominated for Kim Jiseok award at 26th Busan International Film Festival.
+He followed with the leading role in J. P. Dutta's multi-starrer war film Paltan (2018), based on the real Nathu La and Cho La clashes between Indian and Chinese armies in 1967.
+Rampal portrayed the character of Rai Singh Yadav, who led 2 Grenadiers in the battle.